Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 Maret 2025 21.29.20 UTC
+- WIB: Rabu, 26 Maret 2025 22.29.34 UTC
-- WITA: Rabu, 26 Maret 2025 22.29.20 UTC
+- WITA: Rabu, 26 Maret 2025 23.29.34 UTC
-- WIT: Rabu, 26 Maret 2025 23.29.20 UTC
+- WIT: Kamis, 27 Maret 2025 00.29.34 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: inspirational
+Kategori: nature